turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 Although both Sass and SCSS are both still viable languages to use, movement has shifted significantly toward SCSS for several reasons:

 1. All modern CSS is valid SCSS.
 That means that you can rename an entire `.css` file `.scss` and nothing will yell at you.
 This not the case for pure Sass with the `.sass` file extension.
 2. There are no strict rules about indentation.
-There are still best practices, and if your indentation is all over the place you'll make your teachers cry, BUT through the tears, your stylesheet will still function properly.
+There are still best practices, and if your indentation is all over the place you'll make your teachers cry, BUT through our tears, your stylesheet will still function properly.

 _Note: For our purposes here, be aware that we will be working strictly with the SCSS syntax when we are working with Sass._